-4.9.1 Some measurement challenges in DC grids and applications
+4.8.1 Some measurement challenges in DC grids and applications

-- Equipment specifications and methodologies for PQ "compatibility level" and "planning level" surveys in LVDC - On-site measurement data for proper sets of DC PQ parameter definitions - Quantify the overall practical benefits of DC grids - Test waveforms for conformity assessment of electricity meters - Electrical figures of merit of fast (DC) EV charging stations - Characterisation methods regarding efficiency and state of typical DC applications: LEDs, railway systems, battery charging storage processes including state of charge and health, etc.
+- Equipment specifications and methodologies for PQ "compatibility level" and "planning level" surveys in LVDC grids - On-site measurement data for proper sets of DC PQ parameter definitions - New definitions and related measurements regarding the concept of "real-time" measurements and time windows (in the absence of "half-cycles" as for AC) - Quantify the overall practical benefits of DC grids - Electrical figures of merit of fast (DC) EV charging stations - Earth fault location at DC systems - Test waveforms for conformity assessment of DC electricity meters - DC metering of low energy consumption in the presence of DC offsets - Characterisation methods regarding efficiency and state of typical DC applications: railway systems, battery charging storage processes, etc.

-4.10 Grid integration
+4.9 Grid integration

 Seamless grid integration of traditional generation, renewables and storing technologies is a key element in addressing challenges posed by decarbonisation, decentralisation and digital transformation.
 The key objective is maintaining grid stability while taking into account new supply and demand concepts, new power surplus and shortage patterns, new business models affecting consumption habits.
 In order to underpin grid stability and reliability requirements, sector coupling becomes a necessity, as do new storage and conversion schemes.
-Also to be considered are stronger interactions with other grids.
-For instance, railway and electric vehicle grids, battery grids composed of domestic and distribution solutions, novel storage concepts such as Power-to-X. This section will be expanded as more material is collected following stakeholder consultations and reviews.
+Also to be considered are stronger interactions with other grids or the coexistence of DC and AC grids - such as railway and electric vehicle grids, emerging battery grids composed of domestic & distribution solutions, and novel storage concepts like Power-to-X (P2X).

-- 4.10.1 Some measurement challenges in grid integration - Measurement concepts for Power-to-X processes - Measurement concepts for storage processes - Measurement concepts for charging processes, e.g. EV - Additional metrological challenges following stakeholder consultations and reviews
+4.9.1 Some measurement challenges in grid integration

+- Measurement concepts for Power-to-X processes - Measurement concepts for storage processes - Measurement concepts for charging processes, e.g. EV